Spappz/Pf2ooler/TERMS_OF_SERVICE.md

 - You may not use any automated technology such as a robot or scraper to access, scrape, or data-mine the service.
 - You may not use Pf2ooler to break the law in any way.

-The previous list is not exhausive and should be considered a guideline for appropriate behaviour.
+The previous list is not exhaustive and should be considered a guideline for appropriate behaviour.

 ### Limitation of liability